antrosbarDP/Acme-Endeavours/README.txt

 #

-This is Acme-Work-Plans, an application to manage work plans from Acme from Acme Work-Plans, Inc
+This is Acme-Endeavours, an application to manage endeavours from Acme from Acme Endeavours, Inc

 https://github.com/antrosbarDP/Acme-Work-Plans
 https://github.com/antrosbarDP/Acme-Work-Plans/releases/tag/D02